 - The social worker provides case management services to the family.
 This involves referring children and families to a variety of resources.
-The case manager will also make sure the family can access services and will monitor the effectiveness of these services.
+The social worker will also make sure the family can access services and will monitor the effectiveness of these services.

 - Most of these services are provided either in the home or community.
 Home visits can be made in the early evening so that work and school schedules are not interrupted.